razi-rais/cryptography-hands-on-labs/encrypt-decrypt/readme.md

 •	Use the RSACryptoServiceProvider, an asymmetric algorithm, to encrypt and decrypt the key to the data encrypted by RijndaelManaged Asymmetric algorithms are best used for smaller amounts of data, such as a key.

+####NOTE:
+This lab leverage MSDN article avaiallbe at: https://msdn.microsoft.com/en-us/library/bb397867(v=vs.110).aspx.
+Did some bug fixes along with few edits to make it fully functional.
+The orignal MSDN article is not availale to fork/update.

 ##Objectives
 After completing this lab, you will be able to: